Hemp – A Nutritious Crop That Stores Carbon

 The Issue

-Agriculture accounts for a large share of global greenhouse gas emissions and has a significant environmental impact, both in terms of which farming methods and which crops are used.
-Plant breeding has historically primarily focused on high yields, whereas less attention has been paid to characteristics making the plant resistant to pests such as weeds and fungi.
-Instead, pesticides are used to deal with these lacking traits, with negative consequences for biodiversity and the environment at large.
-Most crops also have small root systems with limited carbon sequestration and nutrient-absorbing abilities, traits that are becoming increasingly important considering the climate crisis.
-Industrial hemp has the potential to be a solution to these problems, but a lack of infrastructure and confusion about the crop’s use have hindered scaling up.
+Agriculture accounts for a significant share of global greenhouse gas emissions and has a major environmental impact, both through farming methods and crop choices.
+Plant breeding has historically primarily focused on high yields, whereas less attention has been paid to characteristics making the plant resistant to pests such as weeds and fungal diseases.
+Instead, pesticides are often used to deal with these lacking traits, with negative consequences for biodiversity and the environment at large.
+Most crops also have shallow root systems with limited capacity to store carbon and absorb nutrients – traits that are becoming increasingly important in the context of the climate crisis.

-- Are gluten-free and contain no other allergens.
+• Are gluten-free and contain no other allergens

 Our Solution